 This is an ongoing continuous improvement model.
-It allows opportunities for programs and schools to measure the success of the family engagement strategies completed in each of the three areas to promote lasting outcomes for all children, including children with disabilities.
+It allows opportunities for programs and schools to measure the success of the number of family engagement strategies completed in each of the three areas in order to have lasting outcomes for all children.
 It also creates a visual for moving forward in establishing next steps for all programs and/or schools.
 The end result will be for programs/schools to have a quality annual family engagement plan that will lead to positive outcomes for children and families.